 THE ADULT LANGUAGE SCHOOL

-Welcome to the spring semester.
-Wishing you a fantastic school year, many new friends and Czech and Slovak connections and fun not only in class, but at our other events……
+Welcome to our fall semester beginning September 7.
+Wishing you a fantastic school year, many new friends and Czech and Slovak connections and fun, not only in class, but at our other events.

-The Language School for Adults in Baltimore offers Czech and Slovak language classes for beginning, intermediate and advanced students.
-Classes meet Saturday mornings at the Gribbin Center in Perry Hall, MD.
+The Language School for Adults offers Czech and Slovak language classes for beginning, intermediate and advanced students.
+Classes meet Saturday mornings at the Gribbin Center on Belair Road in Perry Hall, Maryland.

 Our Czech and Slovak Language School (Adults)

 Naše Škola češtiny a slovenštiny

 Participants in our Czech and Slovak Language School enjoyed another year of learning and fellowship in 2018-2019 and will begin another year September 7.
 Lois Hybl is coordinator.
 We are grateful to the students who share refreshments for our coffee breaks and our traditional potluck lunch on the last day of each semester.

 Since the 2010-2011 school year, the school has held classes at the R.W.
 Gribbin Center, 9317 Belair Road, in Perry Hall.
 We thank George Mojzisek for making arrangements for this site.